agnsal/kobukiROSindigo/README.md

 - SenseNode.py: Takes data from robot sensors.
 - ThinkNode.py: Takes SenseNode.py results and uses bumper data to take a decision about velocity.
 - ActNode.py: Takes ThinkNode.py results and gives commands to the robot motors.
+And a Python3 program:
+- WaitingDevil.py: Makes reasonings using Datalog (communicates with ThinkNode.py).

 ## Instructions
 1. (OPTIONAL, do this if you are going to use SWI-Prolog and you don't have SWI-Prolog installed or if you have problems with Pyswip integration) Install SWI-Prolog with shared library enabled: